siranishkd/portfoliov3.1/exampleSite/content/english/about.md

       company : "Novelship<br>"
       duration : "Feb 2021-May 2021"
       content : "Worked at an active eCommerce startup as the key data analyst collaborating cross-functionally across various teams - Product, Finance, Marketing and Business Development.
 Used Tableau and SQL to build and maintain automated dashboards for the company.
 Performed cohort analysis and analysed user behaviour and patterns to generate insights."

+    - name : "Intern (Project Management)"
+      company : "SMU Office of Advancement<br>"
+      duration : "Jun 2020-Nov 2020"
+      content : "Raised over $250,000 for SMU Bursary Fund by supporting the team in areas of planning, organising and project management.
+Liaised with alumni and corporations to maintain relationships. <br> Conducted exploratory data analysis (EDA) using R programming to identify ideal variables leading to higher funds raised.
+Communicated these findings using informative visualisations."

 ############################### Skill #################################
 skill: